mrled/caryatid/readme.markdown

 ## Output and directory structure

-Using a destination of `/srv/vagrant`, a box name of `testbox`, and trying to add a Virtualbox edition of that box at version 1.0.0 would result in a directory structure like this:
+Using a catalog root URL of `file:///srv/vagrant`, a box name of `testbox`, and trying to add a Virtualbox edition of that box at version 1.0.0 would result in a directory structure like this:

     /srv/vagrant
         /testbox.json: the JSON catalog